 And at all times with my right hand over my back pocket.

-Live from the Southern Command in Sunny, South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open live Friday.
+It's Open Line Friday.

 Oh, yeah.

-Yeah, you might believe that.
+You might believe that.

 Happy to have you with us, my friends.

-On the fastest three hours in media and the fastest week in media.
+And the fastest three hours in media and the fastest week in media.

-Open line Friday means, for the most part, you get to talk about whatever you want to talk about.
+Open Line Friday means for the most part, you get to talk about whatever you want to talk about.

 I have this.

-I had his little contest going, you know, not one caller has attempted to win the T, snurdly.
+You know, not one caller has attempted to win the tee, Snurdy.

 Oh, that's right.

-I'm glad you reminded.
+I'm glad you, Reminder.

-That's the first caller I ask.
+It's the first caller I ask.

 That's right.